Links

 Get the Firebase project credentials

-1. Open your Firebase Console and choose the project you created during the integration stage.
+2. Open your Firebase Console and choose the project you created.

 2. Go to Your Project > Project settings.

-5. In Service accounts tab, press Generate new private key:
+5. In the Service accounts tab, press Generate new private key:

 In the window opened, press Generate key.
 The JSON file will be downloaded.